EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 <br>

 ## Contents of the current directory

+Note that in the complete sFSS, this directory corresponds to the Processing directory.

 * **0_SoftwareEnvironment**:
 This directory enlists the software environment specifications used for various programming languages and/or platforms during the project.